-Two Home Assignments: 15%.
+One Home Assignments: 15%.
 Students may work on home assignments in pair.
+Late submissions are no accepted.

-Essay, Presentation and Class Participation: 15%.
+Essay, Presentation, Peer-Review and Class Participation: 15%.
 Students may work on presentation and essay in pair.
 The presentations will be given in the last two weeks of the course, and the essay will be submitted on April 15th.
 The presentation will be short (not more than 15 minutes each), and the essay should not exceed 5 pages.
-Ideally, the essay and the presentation will be based on but not limited to the reading that I assigned.
-You are invited and encouraged to do more research on the topic of the reading and to give a talk about it, as if you were giving a "Ted Talk"
+Ideally, the essay and the presentation will be based on but not limited to the readings that I assigned.
+You are invited and encouraged to do more research on the topic of the reading and to give a talk about it, as if you were giving a "Ted Talk" i

-Final Examination: 30%
+Final Exam: 30%